the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit00/labs/lab3_algorithms/_index.md

 time to traverse?
 How do you incorporate this into your search?
 What if some of the edges in your graph only go in one direction?
 Can you still reach every element of the graph?

-If you are curious about these questions, there is a whole field within computer science dedicated to answering questions like this.
+If you are curious about these questions, great!
+These questions are at the core of the theory that computer science is built from.
+You can research more about algorithms and take computer science classes in university.
 {{< /aside >}}

 ## C. Analyzing search algorithms